After the outbreak of COVID-19, many parents are scared to send their children back to school.

 What is Homeschooling?

-Before you introduce the idea of homeschooling get your notions about a homeschool clear.
-This is the first step towards making a change.
+Before you introduce the idea of homeschooling get your notions about homeschooling clear.
+This is the first step toward making a change.

 Homeschooling is an educational reform where you school your child at your home.
 You do not require any educational degrees and diplomas to teach your child in this system and there is no rigid curriculum.